JosephNaberhaus/go-mitizen/README.md

 ## Installation
 #### From Binary
-Download and extract the appropriate binary for you platform from the [releases page](https://github.com/JosephNaberhaus/go-mitizen/releases).
+Download and extract the appropriate binary for your platform from the [releases page](https://github.com/JosephNaberhaus/go-mitizen/releases).
 Then run:

 ```
 ./go-mitizen --install